The Singleton

 ---

-At 6:12 a.m.
-Jeff looked at the v5 compile progress bar.
-It had ticked from 88% to 89%.
-He picked up his laptop.
-He picked up his photograph of the whiteboard.
-He walked out of the lab, down the elevator, and into Geneva's morning.
+He walked out of the lab, down through the building waking its corridors one panel ahead of him, and into Geneva's morning.
 He had a plane to catch.
-He was going home.
-Not yet to stay.
-Just to see Maya.
-To see Lucy and Ella.
-To hold the walnut phone without putting it down.
-To sleep one more night inside a partition he would, the morning after, finally be able to drop.
+He was going home — not yet to stay, just to see Maya, to see Iris and Nora, to hold the offline phone without setting it down, to sleep one more night inside a partition he would, the morning after, finally be able to drop.

-He did not know this.
+He did not know that yet.

 ---